plaethos09/Devops_Answers/jenkins_new.md

     }
 }
 ```
+### 10.Explain how Jenkins handles concurrent builds and its limitations.

-### 10.Jenkins handling concurrent builds and limitations:
+### Jenkins handling concurrent builds and limitations:
 Configure maximum concurrent builds in Jenkins:
 ```groovy
 Jenkins.instance.numExecutors = 4 // Setting the maximum concurrent builds to 4
 ```

+### 11.What is the role of the Jenkinsfile in pipeline configuration?
-### 11.Role of the Jenkinsfile in pipeline configuration:
+### Role of the Jenkinsfile in pipeline configuration:
 Jenkinsfile is the configuration file defining pipeline steps, residing in the project's version control system.
 It's written in Groovy.

+### 12.Describe the differences between Jenkins Freestyle and Jenkins Pipeline jobs.
-### 12.Jenkins Freestyle vs. Jenkins Pipeline jobs:
+### Jenkins Freestyle vs. Jenkins Pipeline jobs:
 Freestyle job DSL script:
 ```groovy
 job('MyFreestyleJob') {